Who we helpIndustry guide

 We set up your bookkeeping properly from the start, so every month closes on time and the figures are accurate rather than approximate.
 That is the foundation everything else sits on.

-On top of it we produce management accounts built around the metrics investors care about: how much cash you have, how fast you are spending it, how many months of runway that leaves, and how your recurring revenue and margins are moving.
+On top of it we produce management accounts built around the metrics investors care about: how much cash you have, how fast you are spending it, how many months of runway that leaves, and how your recurring revenue and margins are moving, which for a tech startup or a SaaS startup usually means MRR, churn and gross margin.
 You should know your burn and runway to the month, not guess at them.

 We also keep you fluent in your own cap table, so when a round comes you understand exactly how new money and option pools dilute the founders, before you sign anything.